AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 >
 >Do not modify the themes available in the Theme Library folder.
 This folder contains system themes.
 Any change you made to these themes are overwritten on installing a newer version or hot fix of AEM Forms.

-## Impact on other adaptive form use cases {#impact-on-other-adaptive-form-use-cases}
+## Impact on other Adaptive Form use cases {#impact-on-other-adaptive-form-use-cases}

 * **Publish/unpublish a form:** On publishing a form, theme applied to is also published (if it is not already published)
 * **Import/Export a form:** On importing or exporting a form, its associated theme is also automatically imported or exported.